kpacha/mesos-influxdb-collector/README.md

       sleep time between collections in seconds (default 1)
 ```

-The binary also accepts those params as environmnetal variables.
+This is the relation between those params and the environmnetal variables listed above.

 Flag | EnvVar
 ---- | ------